Wint3rmute/baczek.me/content/decentralisation.md

 2. Plot the monitoring results (Grafana)
 3. Ping everything from time to time
 4. Setup notifications when a service goes down
+5. Automate everything from the start
-5. As your infrastructure (and knowledge) grows, you will eventually need *infrastructure as code*
+6. As your infrastructure (and knowledge) grows, you will eventually need *infrastructure as code*